External Ids for H3F3A Gene

 GeneCards Summary for H3F3A Gene

 H3F3A (H3 Histone, Family 3A) is a Protein Coding gene.
 Diseases associated with H3F3A include blepharophimosis-intellectual disability syndrome, sbbys type and ohdo syndrome.
-Among its related pathways are Signaling by GPCR and Apoptotic Pathways in Synovial Fibroblasts.
+Among its related pathways are Platelet activation, signaling and aggregation and Gene Expression.
 GO annotations related to this gene include protein heterodimerization activity and RNA polymerase II distal enhancer sequence-specific DNA binding.
-An important paralog of this gene is HIST2H3A.
+An important paralog of this gene is HIST2H3D.

 UniProtKB/Swiss-Prot for H3F3A Gene